Thesis & Dissertation Title Page | Free Templates & Examples

 - The date of submission

-It sometimes also includes your student number, your supervisor’s name, and your university’s logo.
+It sometimes also includes your dissertation topic or field of study, your student number, your supervisor’s name, and your university’s logo.

 Title page format

 Your department will usually tell you exactly what should be included on your title page and how it should be formatted.
 Be sure to check whether there are specific guidelines for margins, spacing, and font size.

 The format of your title page can also depend on the citation style you’re using.
 There may be guidelines in regards to alignment, page numbering, and mandatory elements.

 We’ve created a few templates to help you design the title page for your thesis, dissertation, or research paper.
 You can download them in the format of your choice by clicking on the corresponding button.

 Title page example